-A protection feature prevents the unit from being activated for approximately 3 minutes when it restarts immediately after operation.
+A protection feature prevents the air conditioner from being activated for approximately three minutes when it restarts immediately after operation.

 Louver Angle Memory Function

 Some models are designed with a louver angle memory function.
 When the unit restarts after a power failure, the angle of the horizontal louvers will automatically return to the previous position.